 Hey, Mark here.
+This is homemade Beef Sandwich Filler.
+It’s like pate, without the offal!
 Sorry for the photo, there’s only so much you can do to make a photo of brown mush look pretty, but trust me, you’re going to want to try this, so read on.

 Being born and raised in the UK, there were certain lunch staples I loved growing up.
 This is one of them.
-Sometimes its called “potted beef” or “Yorkshire beef” or even just old “beef spread”.
+Sometimes its called “potted beef”, “beef sandwich filler”, “Yorkshire beef” or even just “beef spread”.
 When I moved to Australia, I couldn’t find this stuff.
 So, after craving it for 3 years, I thought I’d make my own.
-This isn’t the nasty gritty stuff in a jar nor is it made with offal; This is spreadable steak (!!!!) and it’s fantastic.
-Best of all, you know exactly what has gone into making it and it’s really easy to cook in a slow cooker!
+This isn’t the nasty gritty stuff in a jar nor is it made with offal; This is spreadable steak!
+And if that sentence doesn’t make your mouth water then try it anyway and thank me later!?
+Best of all, you know exactly what has gone into making this delicious beef sandwich filler.
+It’s really easy to cook in a slow cooker!
 YUM!

 - 500g Diced steak

 - 1 clove of garlic, peeled

 - 1/3 cup of ghee (if you can’t find ghee in the supermarket, click here for a super quick Ghee recipe!)

 - 1tsp Yeast Extract (enhances the natural beef flavour)

 - 1tbs Tomato paste/concentrated tomato puree (because Beef and Tomato spread is the best thing ever)